silogen/docs/docs/references/contributing.md

 # Contributing

-Thank you for considering contributing to the AMD Enterprise AI Suite documentation!
+Thank you for considering contributing to the platform documentation!

 !!! note "Project governance notice"
     Insert content about project governance.